 - Classification of natural vegetation

-- Rainfall distribution
+- Rainfall distribution in India

 - Biosphere reserves, national parks, etc.

 - Red-listed species